Dissertation

 Download Job Market Paper

 Voting as a Family?
-Investigating Differences in Political Preferences Within Household Units in Delhi (with Rahul Verma, CPR, Delhi)
+Investigating Agency and Vote Choice in India (with Rahul Verma, CPR, Delhi)

 Ethnic Identity Salience and Attitudes Toward Women